OpenIn 4

 // and because we will have only one app left,

-// OpenIn will just open the Safari
+// OpenIn will just open Safari

 if (ctx.getSourceApp().path.startsWith("/Applications/Slack.app")) {